 Action # Title Description Total Funds Contributing 2.3 Itinerant Staff Support a.
 Instructional aides and support staff will provide small group Tier II intervention.
-The action contains more information and explanation in Goal 1, Action 6. \$0.00 No 2.4 After School Intervention a.
+The cost has been explained in Goal 1. \$0.00 Yes 2.4 After School Intervention a.
 Some certificated teachers choose to instruct students after school to provide them with mathematics small group intervention.
 Cost was explained in Goal 1. \$0.00 No